aarenson/PHPCap/docs-md/DeveloperGuide.md

     ./vendor/bin/phpcs --standard=PSR1,PSR2 src

+To check compliance for the automated tests, use:

+    ./vendor/bin/phpcs --standard=PSR1,PSR2 --ignore=tests/local tests

 Note that if you are working on Windows and have the git property __core.autocrlf__ set to true, you may see errors similar to the following:

     ----------------------------------------------------------------------